fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Machine learning systems used in the real world are inherently sociotechnical systems, which include both technologies and social actors.
+Designers of machine learning systems typically translate a real-world context into a machine learning model through abstraction: focussing only on 'relevant' aspects of that context, which are typically described by inputs, outputs, and the relationship between them.
+However, by abstracting away the social context they are at risk of falling into 'abstraction traps': a failure to consider how social context and technology is interrelated.

-Designers of machine learning systems who fail to consider the way in which social contexts and technologies are interrelated are at risk of falling into "abstraction traps".
-In this section, we explain what those traps are, and give some suggestions on how you can avoid them.
+In this section, we explain what those traps are, and give some suggestions on how we can avoid them.

 In "Fairness and Abstraction in Sociotechnical Systems" Selbst et al. [#4]_ identify failure modes that arise from applying abstraction.
 They identify